dominickp/dom-deno/src/blog/creepy-stuff.md

 will refuse to print a black and white document if it's out of yellow ink.

-This recently came up in online discussions due to supposed prototype/playtest Pokemon cards from 1996 were being sold online as authentic, but the tracking dots proved they were actually printed in 2016 or 2024.
+This recently came up in online discussions due to supposed prototype/playtest Pokemon cards from 1996 which were being sold online as authentic.
+The tracking dots proved they were actually printed between 2016 and 2024.

 > Information like serial number and sometime the print time is encoded in these
 > dots.
 They can act as a “signature” for the printer that law enforcement uses